DerekCook/CoreMidi4J/README.md

 > It is safe to embed CoreMidi4J in cross-platform Java projects; the
 > native library will be loaded only when needed, on Mac OS X, and the
-> Java library will remain inactive on other platforms, and not
+> Java library will remain inactive on other platforms: it will not
-> attempt to provide any MIDI devices, and delegating to the standard
+> attempt to provide any MIDI devices, and its implementation of
-> implementation of `getMidiDeviceInfo()`.
+> `getMidiDeviceInfo()` will simply delegate to the standard one.

 If you are building a project with code like the examples above, you will need to configure CoreMidi4J as a dependency of your project.